 #2 Wayfinding and directional signage

-This obviously helps people navigate their way around a premises with ease, and is particularly important for large premises, whether that’s a store, office or sports stadium.
+Wayfinding signage obviously helps people navigate their way around a premises with ease, and is particularly important for large premises, whether that’s a store, office or sports stadium.
 It can be external or interior signage.
 What’s more, it can make a real difference to visitors’ experiences when they visit your site, as well as showcasing your brand’s personality.
-So they don’t have to be purely functional – you can get really creative with different materials.
+So wayfinding signs don’t have to be purely functional – you can get really creative with different materials.
 And directional signage includes, for example, vinyl floor graphics.

 There are various different types of signage under this category.
 As well as telling people where they are, and how to get somewhere else, such as the bathrooms, it can also help stress things like safety standards.
 It can help answer questions before they’ve been posed.

 In summary, the four types of wayfinding signage include:

 - Identification: Telling someone they have arrived at their destination.
 Make it simple and to the point.

 - Directional: Helping people to get where they are going.